jphillips28/NET8BlazorDemo/README.md

-# My .NET 8 Blazor Web App Test Drive
+# My .NET 8 Blazor Web App Test Drive w/ EFCore.SqlServer CRUD Operations
-Taking the new .NET 8 release for a test drive with a Blazor Web App.
+I'm taking the new .NET 8 release for a test drive with the new Blazor Web App template.
+If your system is configured to meet the prerequisites and you flip the 3 configurations mentioned appropriately, then you should be able to simply Start Debugging this project from Visual Studio.
+It should startup two Linux containers in docker.
+One for the .NET 8 Blazor Web App and one for the SQL Server 2022 database dependency.

 ## Prerequisites
 - Visual Studio Community 2022 v17.8.1